-14. Determination of offsets
+13. Determination of offsets

-- (a) In preparing an offset proposal with respect to a particular area of native vegetation proposed to be cleared under this Permit, the Permit Holder must comply with the principles in the Government of Western Australia, WA Environmental Offsets Policy, September 2011 and have regard to the WA Environmental Offsets Guidelines, August 2014. - (b) Once the Permit Holder has developed an offset proposal, the Permit Holder must provide that offset proposal to the CEO for the CEO's approval in accordance with condition 4(a)(ii) of this Permit, prior to undertaking any clearing to which the offset related, and prior to implementing the offset.
+- (a) In developing an offset proposal to be implemented with respect to a particular area of native vegetation proposed to be cleared under this Permit, the permit holder must comply with the principles in the Government of Western Australia, WA Environmental Offsets Policy, September 2011 and have regard to the WA Environmental Offsets Guidelines, August 2014. - (b) Once the permit holder has developed an offset proposal, the permit holder must provide that offset proposal to the CEO for the CEO's approval, prior to undertaking any clearing to which the offset related, and prior to implementing the offset.

-15. Duration of offsets
+14. Duration of offsets

-- (a) The Permit Holder must ensure that an offset implemented under this Permit continues to be implemented for the term of this Permit. - (b) If for any reason an offset is not continually implemented for the term of this Permit, the Permit Holder must: - (i) implement the offset again within 12 months of becoming aware that the offset is not succeeding or being maintained; and - (ii) if necessary, modify the offset in a manner that increases the likelihood that the offset will be implemented for the term of this Permit.
+- (a) The permit holder must ensure that an offset implemented under this Permit continues to be implemented for the term of this Permit. - (b) If for any reason an offset is not continually implemented for the term of this Permit, the permit holder must: - (vi) implement the offset again within 12 months of becoming aware that the offset is not being maintained; and - (vii) if necessary, modify the offset in a manner that increases the likelihood that the offset will be implemented for the term of this Permit.